-- (ii) To characterize potential permanent ground deformation phenomena (e.g. liquefaction, slope instability, excessive settlement, subsidence, collapse). - (b) Characterization of the severity of the seismic ground motion at the site, that is, (i.e. assessment of the vibratory ground motion parameters,), taking into consideration the full scope of the seismotectonic effects at the four spatial scales of investigation14 and as recommended in SSG-9 (Rev. 1) [7]. - (c) Evaluation of other concomitant phenomena, such as flooding due to seismically induced failure of dams or water retaining structures, coastal flooding due to tsunami, and seismically induced slope instabilities.
+- (a) Evaluation of the geological stability of the site [7, 9], with two main objectives pertaining to non-vibratory ground motions: - (i) To verify the absence of any capable fault that could produce significant differential ground displacement phenomena underneath or in close proximity to buildings and structures important to safety.
+If there is evidence that indicates the possibility of a capable fault in the site area or site vicinity, the fault displacement hazard should first be assessed in accordance with the guidance provided in SSG-9 (Rev. 1) [7]. - (ii) To characterize potential permanent ground deformation phenomena (e.g. liquefaction, slope instability, excessive settlement, subsidence, collapse). - (b) Characterization of the severity of the seismic ground motion at the site (i.e. assessment of the vibratory ground motion parameters), taking into consideration the full scope of the seismotectonic effects at the four spatial scales of investigation14 and as recommended in SSG-9 (Rev. 1) [7]. - (c) Evaluation of other concomitant phenomena, such as flooding due to seismically induced failure of dams or water retaining structures, coastal flooding due to tsunami, and seismically induced slope instabilities. - 2.20.

-2.20.
 In general, the seismic hazard assessment may be performed using a deterministic or a probabilistic approach, depending on the objectives and requirements of the seismic safety evaluation.
-In either case, both the aleatory and the epistemic uncertainties should be taken into consideration.

-2.21.
-The evaluations recommended in paras- 2.19(a) and 2.19(c) of this Safety Guide should be performed in all seismic safety evaluations, regardless of the methodology used and in accordance with SSG-9 (Rev. 1) [7], NS-G-3.6 [9] and IAEA Safety Standards Series No. SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [13].
-For evaluating the geotechnical hazards (e.g. liquefaction, slope instability, subsidence, collapse), the most recent available seismic hazard parameters should be used.
+In either case, both the aleatory and the epistemic uncertainties should be taken into consideration. - 2.21.
+The evaluations recommended in para.
+2.19(a) and 2.19(c) of this Safety Guide should be performed in all seismic safety evaluations, regardless of the methodology used and in accordance with SSG-9 (Rev. 1) [7], NS-G-3.6 [9] and IAEA Safety Standards Series No. SSG-18, Meteorological and Hydrological Hazards in Site Evaluation for Nuclear Installations [13].
+For evaluating the geotechnical hazards (e.g. liquefaction, slope instability, subsidence, collapse), the most recent available seismic hazard parameters should be used. - 2.22.

-2.22.
 With respect to para.
 2.19(b), the recommendations on assessing the seismic hazard at the site are dependent on the objectives of the seismic safety evaluation.
-A site specific ground motion seismic hazard assessment is generally preferred, and should be considered a prerequisite, to be implemented as recommended in SSG-9 (Rev. 1) [7], when the objectives of the evaluation include the assessment of the seismic risk posed by the installation or the assessment of risk metrics for the SSCs.
-On the other hand, a site specific ground motion seismic hazard assessment should not be considered a prerequisite when the objective of the evaluation is to determine the seismic margin above a predefined reference level earthquake and/or to rank the SSCs contributing to the installation level seismic capacity to withstand that reference level earthquake for identification of seismic weak links.
-However, even with these objectives, a seismic hazard assessment should still be performed when site specific information indicates that the ground motion characteristics (e.g. spectral shape) might differ significantly from the onesthose assumed for design.
+A site specific ground motion seismic hazard assessment is generally preferred and should be considered a prerequisite, to be implemented as recommended in